apacheignite/documentation/compute-grid/collocate-compute-and-data.md

   "title": "Affinity Call and Run Methods"
 }
 [/block]
 `affinityCall(...)`  and `affinityRun(...)` methods co-locate jobs with nodes on which data is cached.
-In other words, given a cache name and affinity key these methods try to locate the node on which the key resides on Ignite the specified Ignite cache, and then execute the job there.
+In other words, knowing a cache name and affinity key these methods will be able to find the node that is the primary for the given key and will execute a job there.
+[block:callout]
+{
+  "type": "info",
+  "title": "Consistency Guarantee",
+  "body": "Starting from Apache Ignite 1.8 it's guaranteed that the partition, which the affinity key belongs to, will not be evicted from a node while a job, triggered by `affinityCall(...)` or `affinityRun(...)`, will be being executed there.
+The partition rebalancing usually happens due to the topology change event when a new node joins the cluster or the old one leaves it.\n\nThis guarantee makes it feasible to execute complex logic for which it's crucial that the data stays on the same node throughout the time the job is being executed there.
+For instance, this feature allows executing *local* SQL queries as a part of the job, triggered by `affinityCall(...)` or `affinityRun(...)`, not worrying about the fact that the local query may return a partial result set due to the data rebalancing."
+}
+[/block]

 [block:code]
 {
   "codes": [